8 Best Renters Insurance Companies in Georgia of 2026

 Flooding

-As a coastal state, Georgia is at risk for hurricanes that form in the southern Atlantic Ocean, Caribbean Sea, and the Gulf of Mexico.
+As a coastal state, Georgia is at risk for hurricanes that form in the southern Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico.

 A standard renters insurance policy does not cover flood damage.